Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/manual.rst

 .. note::

-   For detailed information about checks like correctness, conformity, groundedness, and string matching, including examples and how they work, see :doc:`/hub/ui/annotate`.
+   For detailed information about checks like correctness, conformity, groundedness, string matching, metadata, and semantic similarity, including examples and how they work, see :doc:`/hub/ui/annotate`.

 After the conversation is created, you can add the required information to it.
 For example, you can add the expected output and rules to the conversation.